armory/documentation/_release_notes/armoryspinnaker_v2.3.4.md

 ## Known Issues
-The following known issues exist in this release.
+There are currently no known issues with this release.
-- Enabling SSL Termination at Deck results in Deck failing to start

-Please upgrade to Armory Spinnaker 2.3.4

 ###  Spinnaker Community Contributions
 ## Detailed Updates